 This energy can be released in the form of radiant energy and kinetic energy from the particles that are expelled from the nucleus.

 Mechanical energy is due to the geometric and dynamic variables of the system, from a macroscopic point of view, and is the one that responds to the simplest mathematical scheme.

 The definition of mechanical energy in a material body of constant mass (m) is the sum of its kinetic energy and its potential energy.
-The kinetic energy is proportional to the speed of the body while the potential energy depends on the position of the body in the surrounding force field.
-Thus, in the case of the free fall, the position would be determined by the height and the force field by the force of gravity.
-The potential strain energy due to the elastic properties of a deformed body such as a compressed spring could also be considered.
+The kinetic energy is proportional to the speed of the body while the potential energy depends on the position of the body in the field of forces that surrounds it.

-Internal energy is not an absolute measureable quantity, but only the variations in energy between two states of the system (first principle of thermodynamics) are measured.
+Internal energy is not an absolutely measurable quantity, but only the energy variations between two states of the system are measured (first principle of thermodynamics).